Keenan-Faure/Shopify-Integrator/README.md

 The application (v2) supports OAuth2.0 with google which allows users, if they have a google account, to login using their existing account with google.

-To use this feature `OAUTH_CLIENT_ID` AND `OAUTH_SECRET` needs to be configured in the `.env` file of the project.
+To use this feature `OAUTH_GOOGLE_CLIENT_ID` AND `OAUTH_GOOGLE_SECRET` needs to be configured in the `.env` file of the project.
 To obtain these access tokens, please follow the guide outlined [here](https://developers.google.com/identity/protocols/oauth2)

 ## ⚙️ Usage